 When the final disposition of the case results in a finding that the accused is not guilty of a violation, all references to the case will be removed from the accused's employment file.

 A permanent file, with the names of all parties and witnesses removed, will be maintained for each case which reaches the formal stage, regardless of its outcome.
-This file will be kept in the Office of the Dean of the Faculty and will include all summary records, board findings and penalties imposed.
+This file will be kept in the Office of the Provost and Dean of the Faculty and will include all summary records, board findings and penalties imposed.
 This file will be available to any future Hearing Board for the purpose of researching precedents and to any committee of the college charged with revising the policies concerning the resolution of student grievances with members of the faculty.

-The verbatim transcript, if taken, will remain in the confidential files of the dean of the faculty until such time as all appeals and civil or criminal cases which may result from the original complaint are settled.
+The verbatim transcript, if taken, will remain in the confidential files of the provost and dean of the faculty until such time as all appeals and civil or criminal cases which may result from the original complaint are settled.
 It shall then be destroyed.

 h.
 Miscellaneous.
-None of the foregoing in any way limits rights, responsibilities and procedures described in other college documents, nor does it in any way alter the power and responsibilities of the dean of the faculty and the president to enforce the extant rules and regulations of the college.5.
+None of the foregoing in any way limits rights, responsibilities and procedures described in other college documents, nor does it in any way alter the power and responsibilities of the provost and dean of the faculty and the president to enforce the extant rules and regulations of the college.5.
 Resolution of Faculty Grievances with Students

 a.
 Bringing a Complaint/Being Complained of.
 Anyone at Amherst College, or at one of the constituent institutions of the Five Colleges, may bring a complaint against a student for allegedly violating the Code of Conduct.
 All complaints should be made to the dean who administers the Code of Conduct.
 He or she will write out a brief form of complaint which must be initialed by the complainant to signify his or her assent to the validity of the written account.
 The dean who administers the code is then responsible for investigating the complaint and for deciding, within ten days, its appropriate disposition.
 The dean who administers the code will interview both the complainant and the accused student, as well as any other witness whose testimony might be useful in deciding the case.
 After this investigation is complete, the dean who administers the Code may reach any of the following conclusions: